How to create a Belfast Itinerary that won’t Bore you to Death (fingers and toes crossed anyway)

 So if this tepid description of Belfast has even mildly peaked your interest then continue on my dear reader and be get inspired to plan some Ireland vacations of your own.
 Maybe i’ll reveal that I’m secretly a red headed Leprechaun from Northern Ireland!
 Kidding, I just know that a lot of people expect everyone to have red hair and they don’t.
 Truth be told, Scotland has more people with red hair than Ireland.

-***The best time to visit Belfast Northern Ireland and plan most of your epic trips to Ireland (weather wise) is between April and September.
+***The best time to visit many of the incredible places in Northern Ireland (weather wise) is between April and September.
 But that being said, Ireland is an island that lives by the principle, “Survival of the fittest”.
 So be prepared to embrace your inner Bear Grylls as you may experience all four seasons in one day (Now worries, you’ll survive…barely).
-It’ll also be very quiet the two weeks around July 12 for the local, Protestant marches (major holiday).
+It’ll also be very quiet the two weeks around July 12 for the local, Protestant marches (major holiday). ***

 Okay, so I don’t mean to brag or anything, but New York City is kinda home to some of the finest museums in the ENTIRE world.
 Not all of them mind you but some of them.
 So I kind of know a baller museum when I see one and the Titanic Museum is a big deal (we’re talking’ pimp daddy status).
 “Why is this museum all that and a bag of chips?” you might rightfully wonder?